Prepare for Surgery

 What type of support is available after my bariatric surgery?

-Medical studies reflect what we’ve seen firsthand: Individuals that are committed to their post-operative care are more likely to be successful in maintaining their weight loss after bariatric surgery than those that that do not complete the follow-up care.
+Medical studies reflect what we’ve seen firsthand: Individuals that are committed to their post-operative care are more likely to be successful in maintaining their weight loss after bariatric surgery than those who do not participate in follow-up care.

 At Hurley Bariatric Center, our team is devoted to your wellness and long-term weight loss success.
-With this in mind, we expect to share in your progress and discuss your journey with you at a 2 week, 6 week, 3 month, 6 month, 12 month, 18 month and annual follow up visits.
+With this in mind, we expect to share in your progress and discuss your journey with you at regular follow-up clinic visits.

 Bariatric surgery support groups can be helpful to you and instrumental in your weight loss success.
-The Hurley Bariatric Center is pleased to offer you both medically supervised and peer bariatric surgery support groups.
-Additionally, our weight loss support groups are offered at many convenient Michigan locations so that you can attend one that is located near your home or workplace.
+The Hurley Bariatric Center is pleased to offer you medically supervised bariatric surgery support groups.